AdobeDocs/workfront.de-DE/help/quicksilver/manage-work/requests/create-requests/locate-submitted-requests.md

   >[!NOTE]
   >
   >* Sie können nur Ihre eigenen Anforderungsentwürfe anzeigen.
-  >* In der neuen anfordernden -Version befinden sich gesendete Anfragen und Entwürfe in derselben Liste.
+  >* In der neuen Anfrageerfahrung befinden sich gesendete Anfragen und Entwürfe in derselben Liste.
   >* In der veralteten -Version erstellte Entwürfe werden in der neuen -Version mit der Anfrage nicht angezeigt.
+  >* In der neuen Anfrageerfahrung können Sie alte Workfront-Anfragen nur von Juli 2025 bis heute sehen. <!--replace this bullet with this: In the Production environment, in the new request experience, you can see old Workfront requests only from July 2025 to the present day. <span class="preview">In the Preview environment, in the new request experience, you can see old Workfront requests only from 2023 to the present day.
+You can see all Workfront requests in the legacy experience.</span>-->

 ## Zugriffsanforderungen